 Case studies

-If your solution deploys successfully but no one is around to report it, did it really make a sound?
-Case studies can fill that void; but take care.
+If your solution gets deployed but no one is around to report on it, did it really make a sound?
+Case studies can fill that void, if you take care.
 They need to be accurate and credible rather than promotional.
 That calls for a combination of technical clarity, alignment among stakeholders, clear definitions of success—and sometimes an objective third party to manage the project.
 Done well, however, there are few better ways to show prospects how you solved real business problems and achieved measurable results.

-Long-form technical marketing may be old-school, but white papers remain one of the most effective ways to explain complex technologies and communicate your unique value proposition.
+Long-form technical marketing remains one of the most effective ways to explain complex technologies and communicate your unique value proposition.
 I work with product marketing teams, engineers and executives to translate technical expertise into clear, persuasive documents—and related collateral—that helps customers understand not only what a solution does, but why it matters.
-Related assets include solution briefs, industry analysis, and standards and architecture papers.
+Related assets are white papers, solution briefs, industry analysis, and standards and architecture papers.

 C-Level bylines